PlanktoScope/proposals/design/00292: EEPROM storage.md

 ## Abstract

-The following document proposes to store the PlanktoScope (PS) hardware configuration in the 32 Kbits EEPROM chip of the PlanktoScope HAT in order to :
+The following document proposes to store PlanktoScope hardware configuration metadata in the 32 Kbit EEPROM chip of the PlanktoScope HAT, in order to:
 * automatically save the hardware state of the machine
 * easily retrieve the hardware configuration for debugging
 * feed the metadata with precise hardware information